metamaden/recountmethylation.pipeline/README.md

 ```
 ## Load

-After installation, load this package into an active R session `library(rmpipeline)`.
+After installation, load this package into an active R session `library(recountmethylation.pipeline)`.